microsoft/Flash_University/CLR_via_CSharp/Ch12_Generics/Generics/Generics.md

 ## Do we think C# and the CLR support generic interfaces?
 * IEnumerator, IDisposable etc.
 ## Generic Delegates exist
+## Delegate and Interface variance
+	public delegate TResult Func<in T, out TResult>(T arg);

+in = contra-variant

+out = covariant

+invariant--> everything else

+	Func<Object, ArgumentException> fn1 = null;

+	Func<String, Exception> fn2 = fn1;

+	Func<String, Execption> fn2 = fn1;
+	Exception e = fn2("");

+I really don't understand this?

+Per Jeff, we are basically casting fn1 into fn2. fn1 takes in object and returns an arg exception, fn2 takes in a string and returns and exception

+So because we have in and out, the compiler is able to say that the in (in this case String in f2) can be compiled b/c it is a derived class of Object (contravariant) and the out can be a broader type of exception or the covariant

+## Can you return a Generic Type?

 ### Vocabulary for the faint of heart